Want to plan the ultimate ski trip to Vail, Colorado?

 Need to buy groceries?
 Stop by The Market at Vail for anything you need, such as bread, eggs, milk, or snacks.

 Willing to travel outside of Vail?
-Check out the Ice Castles in Dillon (tickets required) or a nearby hot springs.
+If you’re looking for things to do other than skiing or snowboarding, check out the Ice Castles in Dillon (tickets required) or a nearby hot springs, like Strawberry Park Hot Springs.
+Book early, because both spots get filled pretty quickly during the wintertime.

-Now I can see why Colorado is definitely a hotspot for winter vacationing.
+After spending 2 weeks in Colorado’s ski season, I can now see why Colorado is definitely a hotspot for winter vacationing.
 A beautiful vast array of mountains blanketed with snow, long and wide runs for skiing and snowboarding, and vibrant and beautifully lit towns.
 In between two weeks of eating good, drinking well, and carving it down the mountain, I’m happy to say that I can now SEND IT, even on blacks! 🙂

 Hope these ideas were able to help you plan the ultimate ski trip to Vail, Colorado!